 Must See Places in Quebec, Canada

-Quebec is Canada’s biggest Francophone province where the only official language of the province is French.
+Quebec is Canada’s biggest Francophone province and the only official language of the province is French.
 The largest province of Canada, Quebec, along with Ontario, which is the most populous province of Canada while Quebec is the second most populous, is part of Central Canada, not geographically, but owing to the political importance the two provinces hold in Canada.
-Today Quebec is a cultural centre of Canada, visiting which should be top priority for anybody who wants to witness Canada in all its authenticity.
+Today Quebec is a cultural centre of Canada, visiting which should be a top priority for anybody who wants to witness Canada in all its authenticity.

-Apart from the urban areas, Quebec has a lot more for tourists to explore, from its arctic tundra-like land and the Laurentides Mountains , which is the oldest mountain range in the world, full of ski resorts to lowland plains which are brimming with lakes, rivers, such as the famous more than a thousand kilometre long Saint Lawrence River that runs through the province, vineyards, and farms.
+Apart from the urban areas, Quebec has a lot more for tourists to explore, from its arctic tundra-like land and the Laurentides Mountains, which is the oldest mountain range in the world, full of ski resorts to lowland plains which are brimming with lakes, rivers, such as the famous more than a thousand kilometre long Saint Lawrence River that runs through the province, vineyards, and farms.

 Place Royale

 In the historic neighbourhood of Quebec called Old Quebec are historic landmarks and buildings dating back to the 17th century.
-In the Lower Town district of this neighbourhood is the Place Royale, a historic cobblestoned square that has buildings that can be dated back to the period between the 17th century and the 19th century.
-In fact, this square was the spot where Quebec City, the capital of Quebec, was founded way back in 1608.
-One of the most famous places to see here is the oldest stone church in North America, Notre-Dame-des-Victoires, which stands right in the middle of Place Royale and which was built in 1688 and has since then been rebuilt many times over and had its interior restored so that it resembles the original colonial French version more closely.
+In the Lower Town district of this neighbourhood is the Place Royale, a historic cobblestoned square with buildings that can be dated back to the period between the 17th century and the 19th century.
+This square was the spot where Quebec City, the capital of Quebec, was founded way back in 1608.
+One of the most famous places to see here is the oldest stone church in North America, Notre-Dame-des-Victoires, which stands right in the middle of Place Royale and was built in 1688 and has since then been rebuilt many times over and had its interior restored so that it resembles the original colonial French version more closely.
 The Musée de la Place-Royale is also worth a visit if you want to find out more about this historic square in Quebec.

 Mount Royal Park